slickgotchi/BasicNetcodeWebGame/Assets/README.md

 - Client Config: Web build deployed/served on a local https instance

 ## Bug/Error
-When connecting to a unity server instance of a game, the web client has two errors in the browser inspector console log.
+When connecting to a unity server instance of a game, the web client has two errors in the browsers inspector console log.

 ```
 NotSupportedException: To marshal a managed method, please add an attribute named 'MonoPInvokeCallback'